-This village is mentioned in historical archives in 1307, but numerous findings indicate the early inhabitants of the area.
+This village is mentioned in historical archives in 1307, but numerous findings indicate even earlier inhabitants of the area.

 A few kilometers south of Postrana and above the bay Rasohatica is an important archaeological site of Korcula island – Jakasova špilja (Jakas Cave).
 This cave was accidentally discovered in 1916.
 Recent research shows that Jakas cave was inhabited from the Middle Neolithic.
 In the cave were found, the remains of animal bones, the fireplace and the works of pottery.

 In 2015 cave has become a cultural good of the Republic of Croatia.
-Jakasova špilja and Vela Spila in Vela Luka are very important archaeological site of the region
+Jakasova špilja and Vela spila in Vela Luka are very important archaeological sites on the island.

 The religious and historic monuments of Žrnovo are churches.
-The oldest church in Žrnovo is the St Vid church which was the first parish and burial church.
+The oldest church in Žrnovo is the St. Vid church which was the first parish and burial church.
 Church of St. Martin, today’s parish church was mentioned in the sources of the early 14th century.
 In the slope of the hill in hamlet of Postrana you can find also the Church of St. Roko.
-In the front of this church is small square with ancient trees, named Koštili.
-On the same place each year on 16th of August is traditionally performed sword dance Moštra.
+In the front of this church is a small square with ancient trees, named Koštili.
+At the same place each year on the 16th of August is the traditionally performed sword dance Moštra.